 Development of ‘hypoallergenic cats’

 In 2006, a company in the USA called Allerca Inc introduced what was claimed to be cats that were ‘hypoallergenic’ – in other words a cat that did not produce the protein(s) provoking an allergic response in people.
 According to the company, they identified cats that produced a variant of Fel d 1 that was sufficiently different not to provoke an allergic response.
 No accepted scientific data was produced to support this claim, and by 2010 the company had apparently stopped selling these cats.
-The validity of their claims are still debated, but producing a truly hypoallergenic cat is likely to be extremely difficult as although Fel d 1 and Fel d 4 are the major protein causing an allergy, many others can also be involved.
+The validity of their claims are still debated, but producing a truly hypoallergenic cat is likely to be extremely difficult as although Fel d 1 is the major protein causing an allergy, many others can also be involved.
 Another area of concern would be the size of the gene pool used during the selective breeding programme to develop these cats – using what might be a very small gene pool may allow other significant problems to arise in these cats.